mrgoodsire/AgeofAshes/Session_Notes.md

 Roleplaying: Tyler is free as of two years from Ravounel.
 Gus and Asamer came on caravan.
 Fable is from Breachill.

-Guard: Voz has been on leave for a week according to the neighbour on the right.
+Guard: Voz has been on leave for a week according to the neighbor on the right, Shelly.

 Calmont’s Journal: Illegible… He states he was not well treated.